Santhanam2007/FANTHAM-C2/README.md

 # sudo python3 fantham.py --port <port_number>
 # bash payload is for linux only and don't use in windows , it won't work
 # powershell is for both windows 10 and windows 11
 # 'off' the defender and use it.
-It will work 100%. then 'on' the defender, still u will reverse shell connection.
+It will work 100%. then 'on' the defender, still u will get reverse shell connection.